userdoom38/synd/README.md

 </div>

 ## 🔎 Overview
 SYNthetic Data generation for complex datasets.
-Fully open-source with data compliance at heart.
+Seamlessly speed up testing and data integration by utilizing the power of synthetically generated data.

-Seamlessly comply with data governance by utilizing the power of synthetically generated data.
+Fully open-source with data transparency and compliance at heart.

 Ongoing work:
 - Identifiable fields anonymization